 The button usually enables the user to update the BIOS or UEFI on your particular motherboard without installing any form of hardware.
 This is great if you purchase a motherboard that does not yet have support for specific processors.

-What is the Flash BIOS button?
+What is a BIOS Quick Flash?

 We expect most people to already have an idea of what a motherboard is.
 You should also know the type of motherboard inside of your computer.
 The button is primarily there for users to update their motherboard.
 If your motherboard now supports a particular CPU, you will have to update it, and that’s where the button comes into play.
 Both AMD and Intel processors support this BIOS Flash button, and that’s a good thing since these chips are the leaders in the space.